aaviator42/StorX/README.md

 ## Requirements
 1. [Supported versions of PHP](https://www.php.net/supported-versions.php).
 At the time of writing, that's PHP `8.1+`.
 StorX will almost certainly work on older versions of PHP, but we don't test it on those, so be careful, do your own testing.
 2. PHP's `sqlite3` extension.
-Almost always enabled by default.
+Often enabled by default.

 ## Keys and DB files